AmpersandTarski/documentation/installation/quick_start_build_your_first_prototype.md

 ENDCONTEXT
 ```

+Don't worry if you do not understand what everything in this script means.
+That isn't important for now.
 You can generate the prototype website for the script in file `myModel.adl` by typing the command:

      ampersand --proto myModel.adl